'Karma Will Get Ya': Woodland Police Catch Suspected Shoplifters In Stalled Getaway Car

 “It was a pretty easy one to solve, absolutely,” said Woodland Police Sergeant Victoria Danzl.

 Woodland Police officers were called out on a shoplifting case at the Walmart Neighborhood Market near County Fair Mall around 1:00 p.m.
 Wednesday, but they didn’t have to look far for the suspects.
-They found 30-year-old Brandon Klimper and 20-year-old Savannah King sitting in their stalled car right across the street.READ MORE: Amid New Vaccine Eligibility, Some Counties See Extra Doses, Others Face 'Erratic' Supply
+They found 30-year-old Brandon Klimper and 20-year-old Savannah King sitting in their stalled car right across the street.READ MORE: North Highlands Dad Angry His Daughter Is Being Taught About Black Lives Matter

 They had barely made it out of the Walmart parking lot.
 In fact, an unsuspecting Good Samaritan had helped push them out of the way of traffic and into a parking lot on Leisureville Circle.
 Police posted the incident on Facebook, reminding people that even “getaway cars need regular maintenance.”